We work hard to provide a safe and supportive experience for all our learners.

 Regardless of age, Student Support can support you with referrals and engagement to other services in the community.

 At each of our college campuses we have an LGBTQIA+ society.
 Anyone that identifies in the LGBTQIA+ community or as an ally is welcome to come along.
 The society meets to offer support, fundraise for charities and events, and organise events for the community in college.
 The society is completely student-led so we need your input!
-If you are interested in coming along to a meeting or joining the society then drop an email to our Head of Student Experience, Charlotte Morgan, or speak to your local Student Support team on campus.
+If you are interested in coming along to a meeting or joining the society then drop an email to your Head of Student Experience or speak to your local Student Support team on campus.

 We know how important it is for parents to be aware of all opportunities available to their children, as well as the support that’s on offer, so we are always on hand to give clear and impartial advice on all the latest employment and education opportunities.